Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20231128-testing-datasets/lesson.md

 The frequency of 'a' is again 6.7%, and the distribution as a whole more similar to the distribution over the full dataset.

 Because it's relatively fast to subset data this way, you can always try this strategy first and see if produces a representative test data set before moving on to other strategies.

+Often times, with biological files, simple subsetting strategies like this will fail in even more problematic ways -- subsampling in this manner can cause some tools in your workflow to produce no results, rendering the rest of the workflow unable to run or producing blank, meaningless outputs.

 ### Subset input data by results